 - One at-fault property damage accident over $2,000 can increase your annual car insurance rates by more than $1,000.

 What should I do after an accident?

-Here’s what you need to do in the aftermath of a car crash.
+Here’s what you need to do after a car crash.

 1. Move your vehicle out of traffic

 If you’re in an accident, move your car to the side of the road so you don’t block or endanger others.
-If you drive off from the scene, it will be considered a hit-and-run, which is a serious infraction in most states.
+If you drive off from the scene, it will be considered a hit-and-run, a severe infraction in most states.

 2. Check for injuries